17 min read

 Especially in New Zealand, where many offices are located in older or multi-storey buildings without lifts, it’s important to keep each box at a manageable weight.
 Your movers will thank you, and so will your insurance policy if anything gets damaged due to poor packing.

-If packing feels like a big job, many of Wise Move’s providers offer full or partial packing services, including supplying boxes, wrapping materials, and even after-hours packing to avoid disruption.
+If packing feels like a big job, Wise Move’s trusted office moving teams can help with full or partial packing services, including supplying boxes, wrapping materials, and even after-hours packing to avoid disruption.
 It’s a great option if your team is short on time or the move involves a lot of tech or fragile equipment.

 Don’t forget about office cleaningProfessional office clean New Zealand